-This is the recipe I like to follow, but with the different variations I've added below, one simple bowl of chicken salad can become a dozen different meals just by tweaking the ingredients.
-Be creative and add in (or take out) the items your family loves the most.
+This is the recipe I like to follow, but with the different variations I've added below, one simple bowl of chicken salad can become a dozen different taste explosions just by tweaking the ingredients.
+Be creative and add in (or take out) the items that your family loves the most.

 Organic Chicken Salad Recipe

 - About 3 cups cooked pastured chicken , cut in bite-sized pieces — or I use my pressure cooker to make a big batch of cooked chicken like I explained in this post and just pull it apart.
 (Then if you make a lot at once, you'll have more for other recipes later, a big time-saver!)

 Dressing — play with this to see what you like, but I'll give you the approximate amounts for one batch: